Professor Guillaume Hautbergue

 -

-Our research focuses on identifying pathophysiological consequences of widespread RNA dysregulation in neurodegeneration in order to design, develop and test novel therapeutic strategies of neuroprotection using viral and non-viral gene therapy approaches.
+Our research focuses on identifying pathophysiological alterations of gene expression in neurodegeneration for the development of novel therapeutic strategies using viral and non-viral gene therapy approaches.

-Widespread dysregulation of the RNA metabolism has been recognised as a key pathophysiological component causing at least four neurodegenerative disorders: motor neurone disease (MND), also called Amyotrophic Lateral Sclerosis (ALS), spinal muscular atrophy (SMA), Huntington’s disease (HD) and spinocerebellar ataxias (SCAs).
+Widespread dysregulation of the RNA metabolism has been recognised as a key pathological component causing multiple neurodegenerative disorders, including Amyotrophic Lateral Sclerosis (ALS), also known as motor neurone disease (MND, spinal muscular atrophy (SMA), Huntington’s disease (HD) and spinocerebellar ataxias (SCAs).
+Widespread alterations of transcriptomes have also been reported during physiological ageing of the brain while many neurodegenerative disorders are progressive late adult-onset diseases.

 - Publications